Skip to content

 TL;DR

-Delighted is the best pure NPS tool—simple and effective.
+Zonka Feedback is our top pick for multi-channel NPS, running transactional and relationship surveys across email, SMS, WhatsApp, web, in-app, and kiosks with AI open-text analysis and real-time detractor routing.
 AskNicely is great if you want to tie NPS to customer-facing teams.
-Wootric (now InMoment) offers more sophisticated analysis.
 For basic NPS, even Typeform or a simple email survey works.

 Net Promoter Score is both overused and underused.
 Overused because companies treat it as the only metric that matters.
 Underused because most companies collect NPS scores but don't act on them.